Interior rendering in Enscape and SketchUp

 Enscape Asset Library

-Enscape Asset Library Accessories
+A view of the Enscape Asset Library

 You can access it either via SketchUp or via the Enscape toolbar by clicking on the tree icon.
 If you open up the library from SketchUp – then you can only add assets within SketchUp.
 To add assets directly to your rendered scene through Enscape, you’ll need to access the library from the Enscape toolbar.